obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 ```
 ````

-Each of the 3 lines in the above tasks block represents an individual filter, and only tasks which match _all_ of the filters are displayed.
+Each of the 3 lines in the above tasks block represents an individual filter, and only tasks which match _all_ 3 of the filter lines are displayed.

 ## Syntax